luka magician

 Because of their versatility, top teams prioritize strong midfielders to dominate matches.

-Different Types of Midfielders Explained
+Different Types of Midfielders in soccer Explained

-Midfielders are classified based on their positioning, responsibilities, and playing style.
+Midfielder in soccer are classified based on their positioning, responsibilities, and playing style.
 Here are the main types:

 1. Central Midfielder (CM)